-It is my opinion, based on the information available and work carried out, that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal control system in the year to 31 March 2015 except for payments to providers made by the CHCP department in respect of learning disability and collection of income for community alarms within the CHCP department.
-Proper accounting records have not been kept.
-A significant number of reconciliations had not been carried out in respect of the payments made to providers and the services actually received resulting in material overpayments being made to providers over a number of years.
+It is my opinion, based on the information available and work carried out, that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal control system in the year to 31 March 2016 except for payments to providers made by HSCP in respect of learning disability and collection of income for community alarms.
+For learning disability, proper accounting records were not kept and reconciliations were not carried out timeously resulting in material overpayments being made to providers over a number of years.
+These amounts have now been recovered.
 In respect of community alarms, a weakness in controls resulted in a significant number of customers not being billed for the service that they received for several years.